satellytes/satellytes.com/blog-posts/typescript-ast-type-checker.md

 }
 ```

-With those changes we are back at the previous results being printed in the console but we are now much more flexible.
-Let's process a much deeper nested type `Output`.
-See the following file example:
+The updated code can process the initial file but it's much more flexible.
+Let's process a much deeper nested type `Output` and watch the console.

 <details>
     <summary>Updated file `file-with-types.ts`</summary>